No results for ""

 Sample size

-Next, determine the sample size needed for your experiment.
+Next, determine the sample size you need for your experiment.
 In this example, you do not want to include your entire user base in your experiment, so decide to limit your experiment to 10% of your customers.
 You know that about 60,000 people visit your site per day, and you'd like to have at least 120,000 customers in your experiment.
 So, you will run this experiment for 20 days.

 Here is the sample size calculation: